frcdesign/FRCDesign.org/docs/design-guide/stages/stage1/1B-swerveDrivebase.md

 Now, let’s confirm the sketch.
 You can also rename the sketch to “Drivetrain Top”

 Now, lets create the tubes.
 Click the extrude individual featurescript.
+Extrude individual allows us to make multiple parts, one per sketch reason, with a single extrude feature.

 ![Untitled](\img\design-guide\stage1a\Stage 1A Swerve\1a-Swerve 20.webp){width=45% height=45%}